What is a trigger point?

 Trigger points are tight bands of muscle, and inflammation of the tissue around those bands.
 They feel like “knots” in the muscle.
-Trigger points can cause severe pain, muscle stiffness, and limited range-of-motion.
+Trigger points can cause severe pain, muscle stiffness, and a decrease in range-of-motion.
 In addition, the pain from trigger points can radiate to surrounding areas.
-This is called referred pain and the most common pathways are shown in this image.
+This is called referred pain.